PythonOptimizers/cysparse/doc/source/cysparse_lib_mainteners.rst

 Justifications
 -----------------

 Following conventions is not always easy, especially if you don't understand them.
-In this sub-section we try to convince you or at least we try to explain and justify some choices I (Nikolaj) made.
+In this sub-section we try to convince you or at least we try to explain and justify some choices I (Nikolaj) made (and try to follow).

 These conventions were made with the following purpose in mind: